Linda Crampton is a writer and teacher with a first-class honors degree in biology. She often writes about the scientific basis of disease.

 Potential Health Benefits of Intestinal Bacteria

-Certain intestinal bacteria are known to:
+Certain intestinal bacteria are known or suspected to:

 - make vitamins that we use (including vitamin k and biotin)